Spero is the Latin word for hope, a value that grounds our work.

 Hannah joined Spero in 2023 following her graduation from Stanford Law School.
 During law school, Hannah trained exclusively in public defense and criminal justice.
 She spent her summers interning with the San Francisco Public Defender’s Office and the ACLU Capital Punishment Project.
 While on Stanford's Criminal Defense Clinic, she prepared and successfully argued a suppression motion on behalf of a client whose 4th Amendment rights had been violated by the police and helped win early termination of supervised release for another client in the federal system.
 For her efforts, Hannah received the Thelton E. Henderson Prize for outstanding performance in clinical practice.
 As a student with Stanford's Three Strikes Project, she helped bring home a man who received a 175-year sentence for robberies committed in his twenties.
 Hannah also volunteered throughout law school, with both Stanford's Prisoner Legal Services program and the Santa Clara Public Defender's pretrial release unit.
 She served as the co-President of both the Criminal Law Society (CLS) and the Disability and Mental Health Network at Stanford (DAMNS).
 She received a Bachelor of Arts in American Studies from Cornell University in 2020.

-Robin Farris, Program Associate
+Robin Farris, Ambassador

 -